CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Experiments

 \subsection{Task II: Structured Summarization and Analysis Generation}

-The proposed dataset effectively supports research on generative models in the field of internet depression risk analyses, demonstrating particular value for user depressive mental state summarization tasks.
-Due to the absence of comparable open-source datasets, we conducted preliminary evaluations on mainstream generative models using our annotated dataset containing 233 user-level samples.
-The detailed results are demonstrated in the table \ref{tab:generation_test}.
-We used the basic prompt as follows:
+Our dataset supports research on generative models for depression risk assessment from social media.
+It is particularly useful for user-level summarization of depressive signals.
+To the best of our knowledge, there is no directly comparable open-source dataset with the same annotation schema.
+We therefore conduct an initial benchmark of mainstream generative models on our annotated dataset of 233 users.
+Results are reported in Table~\ref{tab:generation_test}.